Evolutionary dynamics in repeated optional games

 where $A_i$ is the action of individual $i$ in the previous round.
 Note that the failure of opting out happens after an individual takes action $O$.
 Thus, the action of an individual is influenced firstly by the ``trembling hands'', then by the probability of failure.
 Suppose that all individuals adopt reactive strategies.
 By the effective strategy, we can calculate the long-term payoffs by the state-clustering method (described in Section \ref{sec:stateclustering}).

 Since individuals may fail to opt out timely, it seems that the effect of opt-out on the evolution of cooperation will be reduced, especially when the probability of failure is high.
 Counterintuitively, our simulation shows that the evolution of cooperation is robust to a wide range of failure probability, $\alpha$.
-Only in the games with a failure probability greater than $0.99$, the level of cooperation is lower (Fig. 5\textbf{b} in the main text).
+Only in the games with a failure probability greater than $0.99$, the level of cooperation is lower than $50\%$ (Fig. 5\textbf{b} in the main text).

 To figure out the underlying mechanism that helps cooperation evolve, we calculate the average effective strategy that dominates in evolutionary dynamics under a high failure probability ($\alpha=0.9$), as shown in Fig. 5\textbf{c} in the main text.
 It turns out that the average effective strategy behaves similarly to $OD$-$TFT$: it cooperates when all individuals cooperate; it defects when one individual defects and other individuals cooperate; it intends to opt out when all individuals defect; and it cooperates when all individuals opt out.
-Compared with $OD$-$TFT$, the strategy evolves an additional property to ensure that all individuals opt out in the same round (that is, move to the game state $(0,0)$).
+Compared with $OD$-$TFT$, the strategy evolves additional properties to ensure that individuals restore cooperation quickly (that is, move to the game state $(0,0)$).